 In By The Sword, in the first half, we seem to focus more on students Erin Clavelli and Jim Trebor and their romance at the fencing school.
 About halfway through, they become more background characters and shown as differences in teaching styles between the real main characters, Max Suba and Alexander Villard.

-Evil Dead clearly sets up Scott to be the likeliest to the survive the story.
+The Evil Dead 1981 clearly sets up Scott to be the likeliest to the survive the story.
 As the story continues he's the one who is continuously doing things, trying to save the rest of the groups lives and eventually decides to go get help only for the camera's focus to shift to Ash, the character who's defining moment up until this point had been getting trapped under a bookshelf.
 Scott makes it back...but not in one piece

-Evil Dead in the 2013 Reboot it sets up David as the group leader and protagonist.
+Evil Dead 2013 Reboot sets up David as the group leader and protagonist.
 He leads the group, and takes charge.
 The shift occurs when Mia changes from the dead to the living, and David is killed.

 Grave of the Vampire starts off with a vampire attacking a young couple (killing the man, raping the woman).
 A police detective, after hearing the woman's story, goes to the cemetery.
 So far, so good.
 It doesn't end well for him.